KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_2_creating_a_component.md

   Have at it!
 Customize the HTML/CSS to your liking!
   {% endhint %}

-3. Now that you have styles, add the HTML markup for our templates.
+3. Now that you have styles, add the HTML markup for your templates.

   1. Copy the HTML code: